zihan-wu/SenateQuotationWeb/index.md

 ## Extract candidate quotes:

-We get the senate election result by MIT Election Data and Science Lab[1].
+We get the senate election result from MIT Election Data and Science Lab[1].
 It contains the election information of each candidate.
 We use the dataset to get the identity, party affiliation, and resulting votes of each candidate.
 We select the candidates participating in **U.S. Senate elections since 2016**.
 In QuoteBank corpus, we find quotations **said by** these candidates in news articles **from 2015 to 2020**.
-By aggregating the quotations based on candidates and dates, we may look at how the number of quotations said by a slected candidate changes over time.
+By aggregating the quotations based on candidates and dates, we may look at how the number of quotations said by a selected candidate changes over time.
 Let's look at an example from Bernie Sanders:

 <p align="center">
   <img src="figures/Sanders_said.png" />
 </p>

 On the other hand, there is another type of quotation: quotations **mentioning the candidates** but not necessarily said by themselves.
 In QuoteBank corpus, we can also find quotations **mentioning** the Senate election candidates in news articles from 2015 to 2020.
-By aggregating the quotations based on candidates and dates again, we can look at how the number of quotations mentioning a slected candidate changes over time.
+By aggregating the quotations based on candidates and dates again, we can look at how the number of quotations mentioning a selected candidate changes over time.
 Let's look at Bernie Sanders from this perspective:

 <p align="center">
   <img src="figures/Sanders_mention.png" />
 </p>

-(Note: Since Quotebank may extract different numbers of quotations each month, we weigh quotations in each month by the inverse of the total number of quotes of that month contained in Quotebank.
-Detail can be found in jupyter notebook of github repository.)
+(Note: Since Quotebank may extract different numbers of quotations each month, we normalize quotations in each month by the total number of quotes of that month contained in Quotebank.
+Detail can be found in the jupyter notebook in the GitHub repository.)

 ## Total quotation is positively correlated to results.

 We can also calculate each candidate's total quotations before the election and compare the number of total quotations to election results.
-For both types of the quotations, we use scatter plots to show how total quotation numbers and vote rates are related.
+For both types of quotations, we use scatter plots to show how total quotation numbers and vote rates are related.

 <p align="center">
   <img src="figures/quote_vs_vote.png" />
 </p>

-We further examine the correlation for both types of the quotations by calculating the **Pearson Correlation Coefficient**.
+We further examine the correlation for both types of quotations by calculating the **Pearson Correlation Coefficient**.

 1. For the quotations said by the senate candidates, we have Pearson Correlation 0.65, with P-Value 7.6e-23.
 2. For the quotations said by the senate candidates, we have Pearson Correlation 0.53, with P-Value 1.1e-22.